Goddess: Hinduism

-Hinduism is a complex of various belief systems that sees many gods and goddesses as being representative of and/or emanative from a single source, Brahman, understood either as a formless, infinite, impersonal monad in the Advaita tradition or as a dual god in the form of Lakshmi-Vishnu, Radha-Krishna, Shiva-Shakti in Dvaita traditions.
-Shaktas, worshippers of the Goddess, equate this god with Devi, the Mother Goddess.
-Such aspects of one god as male god (Shaktiman) and female energy (Shakti), working as a pair are often envisioned as male gods and their wives or consorts and provide many analogues between passive male ground and dynamic female energy.

-For example, Brahma pairs with Sarasvati.
-Shiva likewise pairs with Parvati who later is represented through a number of Avatars (incarnations): Sati and the warrior figures, Durga and Kali.
-All goddesses in Hinduism are sometimes grouped together as the great goddess, Devi.
+Hinduism is a diverse complex of many belief systems which includes numerous gods and goddesses.
+The earliest Hindu source, the Rigveda, contains many goddesses such as Prithvi (earth), Aditi (cosmic moral order), Vāc (sound), Nirṛti (destruction) and Saraswati.
+The Devīsūktam is an important source for the goddess idea in Vedic religion.
+Important Hindu goddesses today include Lakshmi, Saraswati, Durga, Kali, Tripurasundari, Parvati, and Radha.

+There is much diversity in the theology of the various traditions of Hinduism.
+Some theologies (e.g. Advaita) see all gods and goddesses as emanations of a single formless impersonal source called Brahman.
+Other theologies are more personal regarding the ultimate deity.

+Some traditions posit a dual deity in the form of Lakshmi-Vishnu, Radha-Krishna, Brahma-Saraswati, or Shiva-Parvati.
+These are presented as a pair with a male god (Shaktiman, "possessor of power") and his consort, a female "power" (Shakti), and their relationship is interpreted in different ways depending on the tradition's theology.

-The Shaktis took a further step.
-Their ideology, based mainly on tantras, sees Shakti as the principle of energy through which all divinity functions, thus showing the masculine as depending on the feminine.
-In the great shakta scripture known as the Devi Mahatmya, all the goddesses are aspects of one presiding female force—one in truth and many in expression—giving the world and the cosmos the galvanic energy for motion.
+In Shaktism, the supreme deity is the Great Goddess (Mahadevi), called by different names such as Shakti or Adi Parashakti (Primordial Supreme Power).
+Shaktas consider the Goddess to be the ultimate source of all things and the mother of all gods and goddesses.
+She is considered to have ten main avatars called the ten mahavidyas in some traditions.
+Another important concept is the Shakta trinity, the tridevi, which sees Mahadevi as manifesting in three main goddesses: Mahasaraswati, Mahalakshmi, and Mahakali.In the great Shakta scripture known as the Devi Mahatmya (Glory of the Goddess), all the goddesses are aspects of one presiding female force—one in truth and many in expression, which also is the creative power of the cosmos.
 It expresses through philosophical tracts and metaphor, that the potentiality of masculine being is actuated by the feminine divine.
-More recently, the Indian author Rajesh Talwar has critiqued Western religion and written eloquently on the sacred feminine in the context of the North Indian Goddess Vaishno Devi.

 Local deities of different village regions in India were often identified with "mainstream" Hindu deities, a process that has been called Sanskritisation.
 Others attribute it to the influence of monism or Advaita, which discounts polytheist or monotheist categorisation.
 While the monist forces have led to a fusion between some of the goddesses (108 names are common for many goddesses), centrifugal forces have also resulted in new goddesses and rituals gaining ascendance among the laity in different parts of Hindu world.
 Thus, the immensely popular goddess Durga was a pre-Vedic goddess who was later fused with Parvati, a process that can be traced through texts such as Kalika Purana (10th century), Durgabhaktitarangini (Vidyapati 15th century), Chandimangal (16th century) etc.

 Widely celebrated Hindu festival Navaratri is in the honour of the divine feminine Devi (Durga) and spans nine nights of prayer in the autumn, also referred as Sharada Navratri.